 Do vulvar and pelvic varicose veins occur at the same time?

 Pelvic varicose veins is the term for both vulvar and perineal varicose veins.
-In general, in the case of varicose veins in the perineum, the risk of contracting vulvar varicose veins will be high.
+In general, when varicose veins occur in the perineum, the risk of contracting vulvar varicose veins is high.

 How do I remove vulvar varicose veins?

 In most cases, they disappear spontaneously after pregnancy.
 Prevention remains the best way to avoid being affected by vulvar varicose veins during pregnancy!
-If, however, the varicose veins don't go away, you should consider embolization of the varicose veins near the pelvis, to prevent blood flowing back into the veins of the vulva.
+If, however, the varicose veins do not go away, you should consider embolization of the varicose veins near the pelvis, to prevent blood reflux to the veins of the vulva.